-The Canon FD 50mm f1.8 lens is a manual focus lens that can be used on Sony mirrorless cameras or any other brand that develops mirrorless cameras with an adaptor.
-The FD range of lenses had a breech lock type mount which were produced from 1971 up until 1992.
-When the EOS range started being introduced in 1987, production for FD lenses was beginning to take a decline however a range of New FD lenses were introduced with an S.S.D.
+The Canon FD 50mm f1.8 lens is a manual focus lens used on Sony mirrorless cameras or any other brand that develops mirrorless cameras with an adaptor.
+The FD range of lenses had a breech lock type mount produced from 1971 up until 1992.
+When the EOS range first appeared in 1987, production for FD lenses was beginning to take a decline; however, a variety of New developed FD lenses launched with an S.S.D.
 (Super Spectra Coating) as standard.

 Using the Canon FD 50mm f1.8 Today

-Moving on to 2016, i decided to buy one of these lenses to try out on a Sony A7.
-Being frustrated at the lack of lens range the Sony E-Mount currently has, or should i also add the price too, i decided to try the classical lens idea using an adaptor.
+Moving on to 2016, I decided to buy one of these lenses to try out on a Sony A7.
+Being frustrated at the lack of lens range the Sony E-Mount currently has, or should I also add the price too, I decided to try the classic lens using an adaptor.
 I was not disappointed with the results from this lens.
-I have read that this lens can look too soft when wide open but i did not come across this problem in most situations except sometimes in the corners which is common in most lenses.
+I had read that this lens can look too soft when wide open but I did not come across this problem in most situations except sometimes in the corners which are familiar with most lens brands.

-The colour from the images were also excellent, in fact, i was impressed at how the colours are very well balanced compared to using a Sony lens.
-The sharpness of the Canon FD 50mm f1.8 is also very impressive, this is thanks to the zooming facility built into the camera that helps to give sharp and clear images.
+The colour of the images was also excellent, in fact, I was impressed at how the colours are very well balanced compared to using a Sony lens.
+The sharpness of the Canon FD 50mm f1.8 is also very impressive; this is thanks to the zooming facility built into the camera that helps to give sharp and clear images.
 Bear in mind that this lens is very old, but regarding competing with some standard lenses of essential brands today, I would rate this.

 Lens Adaptor for Canon FD 50mm f1.8

-There are quite a number of lens adaptors available on the market that can help to fit Canon FD lenses to your Sony e-Mount camera, the best one out there currently for this FD mount is the Fotodiox Lens Mount Adapter.
+There are quite some lens adaptors available on the market that can help to fit Canon FD lenses to your Sony E-mount camera, the best one out there currently for this FD mount is the Fotodiox Lens Mount Adapter.
 It fits very snugly into the FD mount and the camera mount with no play.
 There is also a locking mechanism to ensure the FD lens is secure.
-It is a little more expensive than the cheaper options, but as they say you get what you pay for, and this is the best one to purchase.
+It is a little more expensive than the cheaper options, but as they say, you get what you pay for, and this is the best one to purchase.

 Images with Canon FD 50mm f1.8

-I took a few images from this lens, one during a sunset, then a trip to Tenby at night to test how well the lens performed in low light.
-All of the night images were taken with an aperture of f1.8 whilst the landscape sunset images were taken at f11-f16.
-Minimal editing had been applied to the images below.
+I took a few pictures from this lens, one during sunset, then a trip to Tenby at night to test how well the lens performed in low light.
+Most of the night images had been taken with an aperture of f1.8 while the landscape sunset images are taken at aperture f11-f16.
+Minimal editing had been applied to the pictures below.